Intelligent Graybox Fuzzing via ATPG-Guided Seed Generation and Submodule Analysis: Experimental Evaluation

 \subsection{Comparison with RFUZZ and DirectFuzz}

 Table \ref{tab:comparison} compares the performance of \profuzz~with existing state-of-the-art techniques, including RFUZZ\cite{Laeufer'18} and DirectFuzz\cite{direct}.
 As shown in previous subsections, \profuzz~demonstrates superior efficacy by covering a significantly larger set of target signals compared to RFUZZ and DirectFuzz.
 While covering fewer target sites in smaller designs (e.g., UART) is easier, \profuzz~performs better on more complex designs (e.g., Sodor5Stage).
 For a fair comparison, we used the same number of target signals as reported in DirectFuzz for each benchmark.
+Notably, RFUZZ and DirectFuzz struggle with \texttt{FFT}, where the number of target sites (107) is the highest among all tested designs.
 As seen in Table \ref{tab:comparison}, \profuzz~achieves higher average coverage, with 11.66\% improvement and a 2.76× speed-up over RFUZZ and DirectFuzz across designs of varying complexities.
-Notably, RFUZZ and DirectFuzz struggle with \texttt{FFT}, where the number of target sites (107) is the highest among all tested designs.

 Fig. \ref{fig:whisker} compares the number of target sites handled by \profuzz~and DirectFuzz across multiple benchmarks, showing a 2× to 30× increase in the number of target sites covered by \profuzz.
 This highlights the scalability and effectiveness of our approach, demonstrating its ability to handle a much larger number of target sites, particularly for complex hardware designs.
+As illustrated in Fig.~\ref{fig:performance}, \profuzz~demonstrates a steady improvement in target site coverage over time for all the configurations for \texttt{ORCTRL} and \texttt{FIR Filter}, highlighting the effectiveness of its directed fuzzing and efficient seed exploration in covering target sites.